Fire contained at building in White Plains - NewsBreak

 FDNY: 3 injured in Brooklyn apartment building fire

-Three people were injured after a fire ripped through an apartment building in Brooklyn, according to officials.
+Three people were injured after a fire ripped through an apartment in Brooklyn, according to officials.

 News 12